-Multi-label Classification Trees (MCTs) jointly predict multiple binary labels using a collection of decision trees.
-Each input $\mathbf{x}_i \in \mathbb{R}^d$ is associated with a vector of binary label $\mathbf{y}_i \in {(0,1)}^q$, where $q$ is the number of labels.
+Multilabel classification trees (MCTs) jointly predict multiple binary labels using a collection of decision trees.
+Each input $\mathbf{x}_i \in \mathbb{R}^d$ is associated with a vector of binary label $\mathbf{y}_i \in \{0,1\}^q$, where $q$ is the number of labels.

-Unlike Binary Relevance (BR), which trains one independent model per label, MCTs use a single integrated model to predict all labels simultaneously.
-Internally, each tree in the ensemble is trained to optimize the average impurity reduction across labels, allowing the model to capture inter-label dependencies. \cite{QuanValdez} has a comprehensive discussion on multi-label (multivariate) tree-based models.
-In this study, we implement the MCTs approach using the Python library \textit{RandomForestClassifier}, which ensembles multiple multi-label trees trained on random subsets of the data.
-The Algorithm~\ref{alg:rf_multilabel_joint} outlines our modified MCTs approach for multi-label classification.
+Unlike BR, which trains one independent model per label, MCTs use a single integrated model to predict all labels simultaneously.
+Internally, each tree in the ensemble is trained to optimize the average impurity reduction across labels, allowing the model to capture interlabel dependencies. \citet{QuanValdez} provide a comprehensive discussion of multilabel (multivariate) tree-based models.
+In this study, we implement the MCT approach using the Python library \textit{RandomForestClassifier}, which ensembles multiple multilabel trees trained on random subsets of the data.
+Algorithm~\ref{alg:rf_multilabel_joint} outlines our modified MCT approach for multilabel classification.

-\subsubsection{Classification Performance Evaluation Metrics}
+\subsubsection{Classification performance evaluation metrics}

-In our study, multi-label classification introduces structural complexities such as label co-occurrence patterns and imbalanced label distributions, which limit the effectiveness of traditional single-label evaluation metrics.
-As a result, specialized multi-label performance metrics have been developed to evaluate model performance appropriately.
+In our study, multilabel classification introduces structural complexities, such as label co-occurrence patterns and imbalanced label distributions, that limit the effectiveness of traditional single-label evaluation metrics.
+As a result, specialized multilabel performance metrics have been developed to evaluate model performance appropriately.

-Among the commonly used evaluation metrics for multi-label classification are the Micro-F1, Macro-F1, Weighted-F1, and Sample-F1 scores, each emphasizing different aspects of model behavior. \cite{hinojosa2024performance} compares these F1 variants and demonstrates that metric selection can significantly influence evaluation outcomes, particularly under label imbalance.
-Specifically, the Weighted-F1 score further compensates for label imbalance by weighting each label's contribution based on its prevalence in the dataset.
+Among the commonly used evaluation metrics for multilabel classification are the micro-F1, macro-F1, weighted-F1, and sample-F1 scores, each emphasizing different aspects of model behavior. \citet{hinojosa2024performance} compare the F1 variants and demonstrate that metric selection can have a significant effect on evaluation outcomes, particularly under label imbalance.
+Specifically, the weighted-F1 score further compensates for label imbalance by weighting each label's contribution based on its prevalence in the dataset.